Which Companies Offer Renter’s Insurance Policies For Affordable Rates?

 Lemonade:-

-Lemonade is a digital-first insurance company that uses AI for fast processing.
+Lemonade is a digital insurance company that uses automated systems for processing.

 Pros: